15 Top-Rated Things to Do in Beaufort, SC

 Originally built in the 1700s, the Old Sheldon Church stands in ruins with little left but the stone foundation, walls, and portico.
 Even in its current state, it's still wildly popular.
 Centuries-old gravestones and live oaks surround the site of the old church.

 The church, built in Greek Revival style, is about 17 miles north of Beaufort and is a popular spot for history buffs, nature lovers, photographers, and bridal parties wanting to capture the tattered and serene beauty.
 The church has survived many attempts over the years to destroy it through area battles but still stands today as a skeleton for visitors to enjoy.

 Visitors to coastal South Carolina, and Beaufort in particular, have a unique opportunity to learn about one of the amazing cultures of the American south - the Gullah culture.
 The Gullah are of African descent and live in the Lowcountry of both South Carolina and Georgia, including the islands near Beaufort.

-Where to Stay in Beaufort, SC for Sightseeing
+Map of Things to Do in Beaufort, SC

 More Related Articles on PlanetWare.com